HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_functions.sql"
 ) }}

 Usage of prefixed media features is lower overall, with the most popular one, `-webkit-min-pixel-ratio` used in 13% of pages to detect "Retina" displays.
-The corresponding standard media feature, [`resolution`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/resolution) has finally surpassed it in popularity and is used in 1,373,813 mobile pages (22%) and 811,411 desktop pages (15%).
+The corresponding standard media feature, [`resolution`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/resolution) has finally surpassed it in popularity and is used in 22% of mobile pages and 15% desktop pages.

 Overall, `-*-min-pixel-ratio` comprises three quarters of prefixed media features on desktop and about half on mobile.
 The reason for the difference is not reduced mobile usage, but that another prefixed media feature, `-*-high-contrast`, is far more popular on mobile making up almost the entire other half of prefixed media features, but only 18% on desktop.
-The corresponding standard media feature, [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) is still experimental and behind a flag in Chrome and Firefox, and thus, did not appear at all in our analysis.
+The corresponding standard media feature, [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) is still experimental and behind a flag in Chrome and Firefox and did not appear at all in our analysis.

 {{ figure_markup(
   image="vendor-prefixed-media.png",
-  caption="Relative popularity of vendor-prefixed media features as a percent of occurrences on mobile pages.", description="Pie chart of the relative popularity of vendor-prefixed media features as a percent of occurrences on mobile pages. min-device-pixel-ratio and high-contrast each make up 47% of occurrences, transform-3d at 5%, and the remaining features less than 1% are device-pixel-ratio, max-device-pixel-ratio, and other features", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1940027848&format=interactive", sheets_gid="1192245087", sql_file="vendor_prefix_media.sql"
+  caption="Relative popularity of vendor-prefixed media features as a percent of occurrences on mobile pages.", description="Pie chart of the relative popularity of vendor-prefixed media features as a percent of occurrences on mobile pages. `min-device-pixel-ratio` and `high-contrast` each make up 47% of occurrences, `transform-3d` at 5%, and the remaining features less than 1% are `device-pixel-ratio`, `max-device-pixel-ratio`, and other features", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1940027848&format=interactive", sheets_gid="1192245087", sql_file="vendor_prefix_media.sql"